andreybevilacqua/YouDude/README.md

 `mvn clean install -U`

 Then, from the "youdude" folder, you can run the Docker Compose command:
-`docker-compose -f compose.yml up -d`
+`docker-compose -f compose.yml up -d --build`

 Generate authorization token doing HTTP POST request to this endpoint:
 `http://localhost:8081/oauth/token`